-Cut The Perceptions As Much As Possible
+Cut the Perceptions as Much as Possible

 “If someone wishes for good health, one must first ask oneself if he is ready to do away with the reasons for his illness.
 Only then is it possible to help him.”

-You Have The Power
+You Have the Power

-Davis Suzuki wrote in ‘The Sacred Balance’, ‘condensed molecules from breath exhaled from verbal expressions of anger, hatred, and jealousy, contain toxins.
-Accumulated over 1 hr, these toxins are enough to kill 80 guinea pigs!’
+Davis Suzuki wrote in The Sacred Balance that “condensed molecules from breath exhaled from verbal expressions of anger, hatred, and jealousy, contain toxins.
+Accumulated over 1 hr, these toxins are enough to kill 80 guinea pigs!”
 Can you now imagine the harm you are doing to your body when you stay within negative emotions or unprocessed emotional experience throughout the body?

 Remember, you have the power within you to get through anything life throws at you.
 Instead of labelling each experience you have as negative or positive, try to see things from a broader viewpoint.
 Ask yourself, how can this help me to see or learn something?
 Can I use this to shift my perception?
 To clear some emotion within myself?
 To recognize something about another and accept it?
 Whatever it may be, instead of simply reacting, slow things down and observe.
 You will find you have the tools to process emotions and illness quickly when you see them for what they are and explore why they came to be.
 If you believe you will get sick all the time, and believe you have pain because it’s all out of your control, you will continue to have it all in an uncontrollable manner.
 Only until you realize the control you have over much of what we attract within the body will you begin to master.